-Refer to our other article How to choose the right Bubble developer or agency to build your app for a more in-depth list of criteria and questions that you should consider to find a freelance Bubble.io developer or agency that you can trust to get the job done.
+Refer to our other article How to choose the right Bubble.io agency or freelance developer for your app for a more in-depth list of criteria and questions that you should consider to find a freelance Bubble.io developer or agency that you can trust to get the job done.

 If you’re ready to build a custom app on Bubble, but need to launch fast without the risk of going over budget or missing deadlines, Airdev can help.

-As the oldest and largest Bubble agency, we’ve built all types of complex, production-grade Bubble apps for sole non-technical entrepreneurs, fast-growing startups, and Fortune 500 enterprises.
+As the most established Bubble agency, we’ve built all types of complex, production-grade Bubble apps for sole non-technical entrepreneurs, fast-growing startups, and Fortune 500 enterprises.

 You can work with us in 2 different ways: